AngelicaGaarcia1/osTicket-Installation/README.md

 </p>
 <p>

- •Now it’s time to download MySQL which installs a database on the computer. osTicket needs somewhere to store the application data.
+ •Now it’s time to download MySQL which installs a database on the computer.
+The reason this is necessary is because osTicket needs somewhere to store the application data.

 •When you get to “Choose Setup Type” while installing MySQL select typical.